“Lying increases the creative faculties, expands the ego, and lessens the frictions of social contacts.” – Clare Boothe Luce, Born Apr. 10, 1903.

 It's fun.
 But that's not the real challenge.
 The real challenge will be harder for the more upstanding types among you.

 Here is what to do.
 The next time you find yourself engaged in inconsequential small talk with strangers, lie.
-Make shit up.
+Make stuff up.
 Be someone different.
 I do this all the time when I travel.
 I've been a surgeon, a teacher, a pro poker player, a birthday party magician, and more.

 Lie about where you're from.
 Relationship status.
 Hobbies.
 Interests.
 Whatever.
 Deliberately misrepresent yourself.
 Maybe even pretend to be one of the characters you invented in your warm up exercise.